-By default, there is no virtual keyboard available.
-Any user that requires keyboard access needs to connect a USB keyboard.
-Virtual keyboards may be provided by a customer applications, though.
+There is no virtual keyboard available, so a user that requires keyboard access needs to connect a USB keyboard.

 2.5.
 Software deployment

 There are several methods to add your own software to the device.
 The standard methods to transfer software to the device are to either copy files using the network connection or to use USB storage devices, with manual or automatic copy functions.
 To install the software, follow the instructions for the respective software.